-Begins: February 6, 2019
+Begins: June 1, 2019

-2019 LRNG Innovators Challenge: From Passion to Purpose
+2019 LRNG Innovators Challenge—From Passion to Purpose

 Connected Learning research demonstrates that all young people benefit from opportunities to follow their interests alongside the support of peers and mentors who give them the time and space to create work that is meaningful to them.
 As educators, how can we support, showcase, and celebrate the powerful work that youth create when they have opportunities to explore interests and ideas that are valuable to them and their communities?

 LRNG Innovators launched a new challenge in 2019, inviting educators to design ways that youth can share their work with authentic audiences, build real-world connections, and have impact on issues that matter most to them.
 Proposals were submitted from around the US and award recipients are below.

 Year 4 LRNG Innovators Award Recipients

 Addressing Gun Violence: Creating Visionaries, Storytellers, Community Activists